Can a Small Business Be an Independent Contractor?

 Independent Contractors and Employees: What’s the Difference?

-It is easy to blur the lines between whether a worker is an independent contractor or an employee of the business.
-How do you know the difference between independent contractors and employees to avoid misclassifying the workers?
+It is easy to blur the lines between whether a worker is classified as a contract worker or an employee of the business.
+Understanding the distinction between a contract worker vs employee is crucial to avoid misclassifying workers.

 What does this mean?
 If an employer controls how services are performed within their company, an individual would not be considered an independent contractor.
 It is the legal right of the employer to control the details of what will be done and how it will be done.

-Similarly, the IRS states that if an employer-employee relationship exists then you would not be an independent contractor.
+Similarly, the IRS states that if an employer-employee relationship exists, the worker would not be classified as an independent contractor.

 Common Law Rules